Harvey Weinstein Guilty of Rape and Sex Assault but Acquitted of Most Serious Charges

 Weinstein, 67, faces up to 25 years in prison—and a minimum five years—on the criminal sex act conviction, which relates to Haleyi’s allegation that he forcibly performed oral sex on her.
 Rape in the third degree, related to the assault on Mann, is punishable by up to four years in prison.
 Sentencing was set for March 11, and Judge James Burke ordered Weinstein held in jail until then.

 Weinstein had no visible reaction as the verdicts were read.
-After the jury was dismissed, he struggled to his feet with the help of court officers and, hunched over his walker, left the courtroom.
+After the jury was dismissed, he struggled to his feet with the help of court officers and left the courtroom.

 Tina Tchen, the president and CEO of Time’s Up, heralded the trial’s outcome, calling it a “new era of justice.”
 “While we celebrate this historic moment, our fight to fix the broken system that has allowed serial abusers like Harvey Weinstein to abuse women in the first place continues,” Tchen said.
 “Abusers everywhere and the powerful forces that protect them should be on notice: There’s no going back.”